homerow-co/Keebs-GB/README.md

 #### End Date

 This is the end date of the group buy.
 The date format is as follows: MM/DD/YYYY

+### Submission Platform

+Added to the scraping of posts from all the communities a submission platform may be available.
+This platform is just here to link to the communities and provide the status of the group buy for everyone.

+Mandatory fields:
+- Name
+- End Date
+- 1 community link at least

+Optionnal:
+- Region

+Adding a group buy has to be quick and simple as the vendors / users may have to post on all communities, it has to be an easy process.

 ## Questions